MewsSystems/gitbook-channel-manager-api/your-journey/certification.md

 If there are no critical issues discovered during certification, the channel manager will be advanced to the Production environment.
   * Mews will require unique HTTPS production endpoint URLs for the Channel Manager side.
   * Mews will issue a new `Client Token` for the channel manager to use in the Production environment.
-  * Your team will need to provide documentation of the setup process for final approval.

 ## Re-certification